noranzaki/AI---ML-project-/README.md

 # AI---ML-project-
-using a linear regression model built from scratch to estimate the net profit of a series of movies based on popularity, cast, director, genres, production companies, vote count, vote average budget adj, and revenue adj after cleaning and normalising the data
+using multiple linear regression model built from scratch to estimate the net profit of a series of movies based on popularity, cast, director, genres, production companies, vote count, vote average budget adj, and revenue adj after cleaning and normalising the data